-- Any member of the University community may bring a formal complaint against any student for misconduct.
-Such complaints should be brought to the Dean, or Associate Dean of Students over discipline in a timely manner. - a) Student Life staff members, and Campus Life Ministers in each housing area, may be the conduit through which such information is provided. - 2.
+- 1. Any member of the University community may bring a formal complaint against any student for misconduct.
+Such complaints should be brought to the Dean, or Associate Dean of Students over discipline in a timely manner. - a) Student Life staff members, and Resident Assistants in each housing area, may be the conduit through which such information is provided. - 2.
 The Dean of Students, or his or her designee, will initiate an investigation to determine if the complaint has merit and should be referred to a formal judicial proceeding. - 3.
 Any evidence of a violation of The Point Community Honor Code will be adjudicated by an assigned member of the Student Life staff within 10 days of the initial complaint. - 4.
-Issues which cannot be resolved in a timely, reasonable manner will be brought by referring to the Faculty Judicial Hearing Board. - a) The Faculty Judicial Hearing Board is chaired by the Vice President for Spiritual Formation or someone he or she appoints. - b) The board is composed of the Vice President for Spiritual Formation, and two faculty members appointed by the Vice President for Academic Affairs. - 5.
+Issues which cannot be resolved in a timely, reasonable manner will be brought by referring to the Faculty Judicial Hearing Board.

+- a) The Faculty Judicial Hearing Board is chaired by the Dean of the College of Biblical Studies and Ministry or someone he or she appoints. - b) The board is composed of the Dean of the College of Biblical Studies and Ministry and two faculty members appointed by the Chief Academic Officer. - 5.
 Hearings before this board are held in private and are convened only after the accused student(s) have been given notice of the accusation. - 6.
-Written reports of each hearing will be kept and stored in the students file maintained by the Student Life

-Office.

-- 7. Every effort will be exerted to ensure all parties the student accused and the person(s) making the accusation are given a fair hearing before the board. - 8.
+Written reports of each hearing will be kept and stored in the students file maintained by the Student Life Office. - 7.
+Every effort will be exerted to ensure all parties the student accused and the person(s) making the accusation are given a fair hearing before the board. - 8.
 All procedural questions are subject to the final decision of the chairperson of the Faculty Judicial Hearing Board. - 9.
 The Faculty Judicial Hearing Board will meet privately after the hearing to determine which, if any section(s) of the Honor Code have been broken and which, if any, sanctions will be imposed. - 10.
 Students accused will be notified in a timely manner as to the decision of the Faculty Judicial Hearing Board. - 11.
-Should a student believe the Faculty Judicial Hearing Board has acted unfairly, a request can be made to the President of the University, appealing the decision.
-This request must be made in writing within two business days of notification of the decision.
-The President will either rule on its validity or appoint a special committee of faculty and administrators to review it.
-The decision of the President or his appointee will be final.
-This process is in reference to disciplinary areas of concern, not academic concerns or concerns about other items addressed in The Point Community Honor Code. - 12.
 All members of the Faculty Judicial Hearing Board are to be treated with courtesy and respect by all persons involved in any hearing.